ros-maritime/community/README.md

     *  Assist the development of [UW APL Hydrographic Messages](https://github.com/apl-ocean-engineering/hydrographic_msgs)

 * Drivers
-  * Description: Documentation and index for underwater sensors and actuators drivers.
+  * Description: Documentation and index for underwater and surface vehicles sensors and actuators drivers.
   * Motive: There are specific components used only for maritime robotics, which requires drivers to interact with them.
 Although, there already is an ROS organization to develop ROS drivers, so instead of developing inside this organization, we would use it just to have an index describing maritimate focused ROS drivers.
   * Unique Repo
     * **[Proposal]** ROS Maritime Robotics Drivers Index